jburse/jekejeke-samples/pack/README.md

 # What is this?

-This repostory contains the Prolog texts for our currated Prolog packages Volume Nr.
+This repostory contains the Prolog texts for our curated Prolog packages Volume Nr.
 1. Here and then you might see other artefacts such as BASIC code, artwork images, etc...